LarryKuhn/vpc-repr/README.md

 ## Features / Notes

-1. Collapsible sections to allow focusing on the sections you are interested in.
+1. Collapsible sections to allow focusing on the sections you are interested in
 2. Keyword occurrences such as IDs can be highlighted using browser find feature (on non-collapsed sections)
 3. Excludes default VPC
 4. Some list items are sorted for easier readability and referencing